 Getting a great deal on a new car takes patience and strategic thinking.
 Salespeople at car dealerships have a lot of leeway when it comes to negotiating prices and included features.
 Regardless of whether you feel you are good at wheeling and dealing, you can greatly increase your chances of landing a great deal on your next new vehicle by simply figuring out the best time to buy a car.

-Here at Trusted Choice®, we are committed to helping our customers save money not just on insurance but on all the things that are important in their lives.
+We are committed to helping our customers save money not just on auto insurance but on all the things that are important in their lives.
 That is why we have compiled this article detailing the best and worst time to buy a new car.
 Use this guide when you are preparing to buy your next car or truck, and then let us know in the comments how you did.

 What Are the Best Months To Purchase a New Car?